-8.7 English Language Teaching Unit
+14.7.
+Department of English Language Teaching

-The ELTU is operating at the main campus and a staff has been assigned to look after the need of the faculty.
-In addition the staff will beconducting the English classes during the first, second and third year of theacademic programme.
+The DELT is operating at the main campus and a staff has been assigned to look after the need of the faculty.
+In addition the staff will be conducting the English classes during the first, second and third year of the academic programme.

-8.8 University Libraries and Museum
+14.8.
+University Libraries and Museum

-South Eastern University Library was established on 23rd October 1995, along with the establishment of the SouthEasternUniversityCollege.
-Themain library is located at Oluvil and serves for Faculty of Arts & Culture, Faculty of Islamic Studies & Arabic Languages and Faculty of Management& Commerce.
+South Eastern University Library was established on 23rd October 1995, along with the establishment of the South Eastern University College.
+The main library is located at Oluvil and serves for Faculty of Arts & Culture, Faculty of Islamic Studies & Arabic Language, Faculty of Management & Commerce, Faculty of Engineering and Faculty of Technology.
 The collections and services of the library are designed to match the needs that range from basic support of the curricula to the advanced research requirements of library patrons.

-The collections and services of the library are designed to match the needs that range from basic support of the curriculum to the advanced research requirements of clienteles.
 The Library delivers customer focused quality information products, services and programmes, creatively adjusts to changing information needs and innovatively responds to new challenges at national & international level.